thedanzor/es6-dom-helper/README.md

 ```

 ## Finding child element(s)
-This will return all instances of children with this selector.
+This will return all instances of children with the given selector.

 ```
 import ele from 'es6-dom-helper';